-Most buyers of new build residence in Burnopfield come to us having been asked by the developer to sign contracts and commit to the purchase even before the premises is ready to move into.
-This is because builders in Burnopfield typically purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Burnopfield come to us having been asked by the developer to exchange contracts and commit to the purchase even before the property is built.
+This is because builders in Burnopfield tend to buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Burnopfield or who has acted in the same development.

 My wife and I may need to sub-let our Burnopfield garden flat temporarily due to a new job.
 We used a Burnopfield conveyancing practice in 2001 but they have closed and we did not have the foresight to get any guidance as to whether the lease permits subletting.
 How do we find out?

 Your lease governs relations between the landlord and you the leaseholder; in particular, it will say if subletting is not allowed, or permitted but only subject to certain conditions.
 The rule is that if the lease contains no expres ban or restriction, subletting is allowed.
 Most leases in Burnopfield do not contain strict prohibition on subletting – such a provision would undoubtedly devalue the property.
 Instead, there is usually simply a requirement that the owner notifies the freeholder, possibly supplying a copy of the tenancy agreement.